 Ah, but that's the beauty of nostalgia, isn't it?
-Remembering the past with all the bad parts left out, curating a just-so story of your life and only remembering what you want to remember while forgetting the rest.
-Nostalgia is a gift from the gods and probably the only thing that keeps us from sinking into despair as we age.
+Remembering the past with all the bad parts left out, curating a just-so story of your life, only remembering what you want to remember while forgetting the rest.
+Nostalgia is a gift from the gods and helps to keep us from sinking into despair as the years tick by.
 Likewise, our belief that the past was better than it actually was makes us hopeful the future will be as well.
 Call it a kind of reverse nostalgia for a future that never will be.

 A shame, really, because it neglects the most important things.